28 Million people

 Who We Are

 Founded in 2002, Polaris is named for the North Star, which people held in slavery in the United States used as a guide to navigate their way to freedom.
 Today we are filling in the roadmap for that journey and lighting the path ahead.

-Serving victims and survivors through the 24/7 National Human Trafficking Hotline, coordinating with referral partners nationwide as a national access point for trauma-informed support.
+Serving victims and survivors through the National Human Trafficking Hotline.